-Brine availability in a salt repository depends on both the properties and distribution of the pore fluid and the properties of the DRZ surrounding an excavation (Kuhlman & Malama, 2013).
-Pore fluid properties include the original distribution of brine and bound water in the salt formation (i.e., intragranular brine, intergranular brine, hydrous minerals, and intercalated water in clay minerals) and the distribution of water in both the liquid and gas phases during the test.
+Brine availability in a salt repository depends on both the distribution of water in the formation and the flow and transport properties of the DRZ surrounding an excavation (Kuhlman & Malama, 2013).
+The distribution of brine and bound water in the salt formation (i.e., intragranular brine, integranular brine, and hydrous minerals) includes the distribution of water in both the liquid and gas phases before and during the test.
 The primary DRZ property of interest for the test is the distribution and evolution of damage (i.e., porosity and permeability of the matrix and induced fractures) around the access drift and test boreholes, which will likely provide the primary path for flow towards the test boreholes.

-The BATS test comprises two initial horizontal borehole heater tests to be conducted in the Salt Disposal Investigation (SDI) area drifts (near N-940 and E-500; see Figure 1) of WIPP.
-Two arrays of horizontal boreholes are planned (heated and unheated), each to be drilled in the pattern shown in Figure 2.
+The first phase of the BATS test comprises two initial horizontal borehole heater tests to be conducted in the Salt Disposal Investigation (SDI) area drifts (on the south side of N-940 west of E-540; see Figure 1) of WIPP.
+Two arrays of horizontal boreholes have been drilled (heated and unheated arrays), each following the pattern shown in Figure 2.
+Follow-on borehole tests may be designed using similar arrangements to what is presented here but capitalizing on lessons learned from this first phase of testing.

-One test array will be heated (heater in central HP borehole) and the other pattern will be similar, but unheated.
-Each array will be configured with instruments in the central HP borehole and the surrounding satellite boreholes.
+One test array will be heated (heater in central HP borehole) and the other pattern will be a similar layout, but unheated.
+Each array will be configured with similar instruments in the central HP borehole and the surrounding satellite boreholes.
 Temperature distribution, strain, and brine movement will be monitored with thermocouples, fiber-optic distributed strain (DSS) and temperature (DTS) sensing, acoustic emissions (AE) monitoring, ultrasonic travel-time tomography, electrical resistivity tomography (ERT), introduced liquid and gas phase tracers, and sampling of liquid and vapor phases for natural and introduced tracers (Table 1).
 The test and a high-level plan for interpreting the data are summarized in Table 2, and are discussed in more detail in the following sections.

-Several aspects of the test have been demonstrated and refined as part of a "shakedown test" that was performed (June 2018, continuing through April 2019; Boukhalfa et al., 2018).
-The dry N2 gas circulation system, the borehole closure gage, the Drierite desiccant, the LI-COR gas analyzer, the Stanford Research Systems (SRS) gas analyzer, the packer, the grouting of thermocouples, and several revisions of the heater design were tested and implemented as part of the shakedown test.
-Numerical simulations supporting the shakedown test were used to refine understanding of several components of the system.
-For example, the original design of the conductive heater block was shown to be inefficient at transferring heat to the rock salt, and a new infrared heater was substituted.
+Several aspects of the test have been demonstrated and refined as part of a more informal "shakedown test" performed June 2018 through April 2019 (Boukhalfa et al., 2018), including: the dry N2 gas circulation system, the LVDT borehole closure gage, the Drierite desiccant, the LI-COR gas analyzer, the Stanford Research Systems (SRS) gas analyzer, the packer, the grouting of thermocouples, and several revisions of the heater design.
+Numerical simulations by LANL and LBNL were used to refine understanding of several components of the system, supporting the design of the shakedown test and BATS.
+For example, the original design of the metal heater block was shown to be inefficient at transferring heat to the rock salt, and an infrared lamp heater was substituted.
 The new heater performed to specification and resulted in much greater heat flow into the rock salt surrounding the borehole (Stauffer et al., 2019), better achieving the goals of the test (i.e., exploring brine availability at elevated temperature).
-The shakedown testing has increased confidence in the upcoming borehole heater tests.
+The shakedown testing has increased confidence in the BATS heater test.

-In addition to providing data about brine availability, the unique brine geochemical data to be obtained during the tests are potentially relevant to long-term repository safety cases, including benchmarks for adjusting and validating thermodynamic databases for geochemical modeling of brine chemistry in salt.
+In addition to providing data about brine availability, the unique brine geochemical data to be obtained are potentially relevant to long-term repository safety cases, including benchmarks for validating thermodynamic databases for geochemical modeling of brine chemistry in salt.